UC-Davis-molecular-computing/scadnano/README.md

 Despite being run in a browser, currently this application is not really a "web app".
 Nothing is stored on a server; everything is running and being stored in your browser locally.
 In particular, your design is not automatically saved in an easily recoverable way. *For convenience only*, the application uses something called [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to store your most recent design in the browser.
 Thus, if you close your browser and re-start the application later, you should see the design you were working on before.

-**However, relying on your browser's localStore is not a safe or recommended way of saving your work.**
+**However, relying on your browser's localStorage is not a safe or recommended method of saving your work.**
 The storage format may change, or your browser may remove the contents of localStorage, and then your work would be lost.
 It is strongly recommended that you frequently save your work by pressing the "Save" button and saving your design to a .dna file.